 Brexit has also led to uncertainties regarding the impact of Brexit on the GDPR (General Data Protection Regulation).
 Here is what you MUST know about GDPR compliance business strategy and Brexit.

 People and businesses who are affected by Brexit have a lot on their mind.
-Yet, ignoring GDPR and its personal data protection rules would be a grave mistake as UK businesses also need to be GDPR compliant (more in our GDPR overview) and avoid GDPR fines.
+Yet, ignoring the GDPR text and its personal data protection rules would be a grave mistake as UK businesses also need to be GDPR compliant and avoid GDPR fines.
 In that sense we were pretty shocked to read about a survey, conducted by Crown Records Management, a leader in document management, information management and related areas such as document scanning, which has been doing some very solid work to help its customers become GDPR-compliant.
 We take a look at it and, more importantly, at the truths of Brexit and GDPR.

 Alert: Brexit is not an excuse to stop GDPR preparations – as many do